Costa Maya Cruise Port Guide

 • Walking is possible but hot and not ideal

-• Taxi, trolley, or pre-booked transfer is better
+• A taxi, trolley, or pre-booked transfer is a better option

 Transport Tips